majidazizian/ArmstrongNumber/README.md

     10 is not an Armstrong number, because 10 != 1^2 + 0^2 = 1
     153 is an Armstrong number, because: 153 = 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153

-For more information on this subject, refer to the following link: https://en.wikipedia.org/wiki/Narcissistic_number
+For more information on this subject, refer to the following  [this link](https://en.wikipedia.org/wiki/Narcissistic_number).

 ## How this program works: